 We will look to extend the number of sections offered, based on community need.

 As the new Editor for All Life, what are your plans for the next year?

 As the new Editor-in-Chief of All Life, I am honoured to have actively worked in the relaunch of All Life journal with the new look and appointment of a motivated and ambitious editorial team.
 Our board includes eminent Section Editors with many supporting Associate Editors and Board Members.

-In 2020, I look forward to integrating our different Sections, ensuring a high-quality review process is maintained and instilling new editorial policies, such as our policy to mandate all data which research conclusions are built on be made publicly available (please see our Information for Authors for more information).
+I look forward to integrating our different Sections, ensuring a high-quality review process is maintained and instilling new editorial policies, such as our policy to mandate all data which research conclusions are built on be made publicly available (please see our Information for Authors for more information).